Shrek Forever After: Plot

 Shrek escapes Rumpel's castle with Donkey, who is initially terrified of Shrek but befriends him after seeing him cry over his erased history.
 Donkey helps Shrek find a hidden exit clause; the contract can be nullified by "true love's kiss".
 The pair soon encounter a still-cursed Fiona leading an army of ogres in a resistance against Rumpel, and a lazy and overweight Puss in Boots being kept as Fiona's pet.
 Shrek unsuccessfully tries to woo Fiona, who has since lost hope of finding true love after not being rescued, and is too busy preparing an ambush on Rumpel.
 Puss encourages Shrek to continue pursuing Fiona.

 During the ambush, most of the ogres are captured by the Pied Piper, who was hired by Rumpel, but Shrek and Fiona escape with Puss and Donkey.
-Shrek insists that Fiona kiss him, assuring her that it will fix everything; she reluctantly obliges, but nothing happens.
+Shrek insists that Fiona kiss him, assuring her that it will fix everything; she reluctantly obliges, but nothing happens, realizing that only a true love's kiss can break it.
 Later on, Rumpel publicly offers a wish to anyone who brings him Shrek, and after hearing this, Shrek turns himself in.

 Rumpel is forced to grant Shrek's wish, and he uses it to free the other ogres.
 As Shrek is locked up, Rumpel reveals that Fiona had been captured and not released, since she is not "all ogre".
 Rumpel attempts to execute Shrek and Fiona with the enslaved Dragon, but Donkey, Puss, and the freed ogres storm the castle; they capture Rumpel and defeat his witch army, while Shrek and Fiona neutralize Dragon.

 As the sun rises, Shrek begins to fade from existence, but Fiona, having fallen in love with him, kisses him before he disappears.
 Seeing that she is still an ogre in the sunlight, Fiona realizes that her curse was broken and that she has assumed "love's true form".
-The alternate reality disintegrates, making everyone disappear, and Shrek finds himself transported back to the original timeline at the moment before he lost his temper at the party.
+The alternate reality disintegrates, and Shrek finds himself transported back to the original timeline at the moment before he lost his temper at the party.
 Instead of lashing out, Shrek embraces his family and friends with a newfound appreciation for them.
 Later, Shrek hosts a party in his swamp with his friends, family, and the other ogres, with an imprisoned Rumpel in attendance.